sarnold/timew-addons-sum/sum/TW_SUM.rst

 ================

-This software is primarily a Python_ project and follows current Python packaging standards such as PEP517_ and still relies on legacy features to package and install non-python files (eg, icons and .desktop files).
+This software is primarily a Python_ project and follows current Python packaging standards such as PEP517_ but still relies on legacy features to package and install non-python files (eg, icons and .desktop files).

 .. _Python: https://docs.python.org/3/contents.html